 VCC wants to see our valuable farmland preserved and protected.
 Farms and farmers not only keep us fed, but contribute to our communities in immeasurable ways.
 We cannot imagine a Valley without our beautiful farms, forests, and scenic views.
 VCC, along with many citizens in the greater Shenandoah Valley region and beyond, feel a sense of urgency about protecting its legendary resources so that we save them before it is too late.

-Your support of VCC helps us help landowners and communities meet these challenges and protect farms, forests, opens space, and cultural heritage of the Shenandoah Valley region.
+Your support of VCC helps us help landowners and communities overcome challenges and protect farms, forests, open space, and the communities of the Shenandoah Valley